 For further information, please contact the membership secretary whose details are on the right.

-Started in 2011, and now a feature of the local history calendar, the annual lectures are intended to inspire listeners to undertake local history work and give them some ideas of how to set about it.
+Started in 2011, the annual lectures are intended to inspire listeners to undertake local history work and give them some ideas of how to set about it.
 They are named for Dr Joseph Bettey who has written, taught and promoted so much history in this region.
-The lecture takes place after our AGM on an Autumn evening.
+The lecture takes place after our AGM.

 The first Joseph Bettey Lecture was given by the late Mick Aston, who was well-